 Founders Q+A: booheads on innovation, compromise and 2022

-booheads on innovation, compromise and 2022
+Booheads on innovation, compromise and 2022

 ESGmark® members booheads are on a mission to make your smile sustainable.
 In a world of plastic toothbrushes, founder Ben Caspary decided to make electric toothbrush heads that are sustainable, biodegradable & developed using plant based materials.